benmccormick/benmccormick.github.io/pages/posts/marionette-service-service-objects-for-marionette.md

 - If you're new to Backbone.Radio you can learn more about it from [my post][radioexplained], or from the [official docs][radiodocs].
 - If you're confused why somebody would want to separate out the implementation of a service through Radio rather than passing a service object directly, [this is a nice piece by HB Stone][stone] on the power of loose coupling and the Mediator Pattern

-### Subscribe

-Thanks for taking the time to read this post!
-JavaScript development is one of the main topics of this blog, so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-You also might want to check out my other posts on [building Backbone apps with Marionette][marionetteexplained].

 [jsnlog]: http://js.jsnlog.com/
 [marionetteservice]: https://github.com/benmccormick/marionette-service